medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/quota-list.md

 # quota list

-This page describes the `quota list` command, the command used to list usage of Surreal Cloud resources constrained by a quota.
+This page describes the `quota list` command, the command used to show usage of Surreal Cloud resources constrained by a quota.

 ### General description and syntax